Last Updated On 11th July 2023 By Lauren | Wild Lovely World

-Lochranza Youth Hostel* is perfect for solo travelers, families and groups.
+Lochranza Youth Hostel is perfect for solo travellers, families and groups.
 You can even take your dog!
-There’s comfy beds, WiFi, laundry and a drying room.
-On-site parking and a cycle store is also available.
+There are comfy beds, WiFi, laundry and a drying room.
+On-site parking and a cycle store are also available.
 There are dorm rooms and private en-suites.
 All have lockers and bedside lights.
 There’s an option to pre-book breakfast or cook your own meals in the large, well-equipped kitchen.
 Rated 4.5/5 on reviews from guests.

 Recommended Hotels On The Isle Of Arran

 Situated in Brodick, the Douglas Hotel is just a 2-minute walk from the Ferry Terminal so it’s perfect if you’re travelling on public transport.
 There’s traditionally Scottish home-cooked food and a bar on-site.
 The rooms are elegantly decorated and each has a luxury bathroom.
 Breakfast is included.
 Rated 9.4/10 on reviews from guests.